A review of last night's "Parenthood" (the next-to-last episode of season 2) coming up just as soon as I accidentally go to a quinceanera...

 But what's the point?
 There have been good episodes this season - very good episodes at time - and then there have been absolutely terrible ones, and there seems to be no pattern, rhyme or reason about which you're going to get in any given week.
 You spin the wheel, and some weeks you get "Legendaddy" or "Oh Honey," and some weeks you get "Canning Randy" or "The Exploding Meatball Sub."

 I'd get mad again, but there have been too many opportunities for that this season, and then others for the anger to go away for a while.
 I'm just gonna put this one in the rearview and hope the next spin turns up better.

-A review of tonight's "Party Down" just as soon as you have Uno...
+A review of tonight's "Chuck" coming up just as soon as you have Uno...